Jaynguyen-dev/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Basic Tic-Tac-Toe with implementation of SFML
+Basic Tic-Tac-Toe game with implementation of SFML for 2D graphic